w3c/cogai/chunks-and-rules.md

 ### Iterating over properties

-You can iterate over each of the properties in a buffer, e.g. the following action uses the goal buffer to iterates over the properties in the facts buffer:
+You can iterate over each of the properties in a buffer, e.g. the following action uses the goal buffer to iterate over the properties in the facts buffer:

 ```
 foo {@module facts; @do properties; @to goal}